octodemo/philips-actions-workshop/topics/03.custom-actions/README.md

 ENTRYPOINT ["node", "/index.js"]
 ```

-3. Create an `index.js` file in the action directory:
+3. Create an `index.js` file in the action directory (although we're using Node.js in this example, you can use any language or runtime that can be packaged as a Docker container):

 ```js
 const core = require('@actions/core');